-The buckwheat base in this recipe offers a great change from traditional granola; it provides both a tasty crunch and a earthy nuttiness not found in the oat based variety.
+The spouted base in this buckwheat granola offers a great change from traditional granola.
+It provides both a tasty crunch and a earthy nuttiness not found in the oat based variety.
 Even better, this recipe doesn't have any refined sweeteners or any added fat.
-And, most importantly, the base of this granola is sprouted!

 Sprouted Buckwheat Granola

 - 2 cups raw buckwheat